lychrelizer/js-games/breakout/README.md

 > This game is absolutely not mobile optimized.
 It is generally not optimized in any form.

 ## Controls

 - ⬅️: Move paddle left
 - ➡️: Move paddle right
 - Space: launch ball

+## Todo

+Improve overall responsiveness